Home » Blog » Website Management » How to Enable WordPress Maintenance Mode on Your Website

 How to Enable WordPress Maintenance Mode on Your Website

-by | July 20, 2018
+by | Jul 20, 2018 | Website Management

 Ever wondered how some websites display a maintenance mode when you try to enter them?
-Whether it’s a brand new website that is coming soon or a website which is going through some changes, a Maintenance page comes in handy.
+Whether it’s a brand new website that is coming soon or a website that is going through some changes, a Maintenance page comes in handy.

 As of maintenance, a page like this can come in handy when switching WordPress themes, testing plugins, and doing some minor adjustments.
 In these cases, incorporating WordPress Maintenance mode can solve all of the issues that come from visitors entering a half-done website revamp.